hansjm10/Barrows-Door-Highlighter/README.md

 # Barrows Door Highlighter
 This is a plugin that highlights the locked and unlocked doors while in the Barrows.
-Allows you to view the correct path to take, at a quick glance.
+This plugin lets you at a glance view the correct path to take.
 Based off of the original source code from iBelg.